-Exchange 2016 CU6 has been released to the Microsoft download centre!
-Exchange 2016 has a different servicing strategy than Exchange 2007/2010 and utilises Cumulative Updates (CUs) rather than the Rollup Updates (RU/UR) which were used previously.
-CUs are a complete installation of Exchange 2016 and can be used to install a fresh server or to update a previously installed one.
-Exchange 2013 has the same servicing methodology.
+Exchange 2019 CU6 has been released to the Microsoft Volume Licensing Center!
+Exchange 2019 has a different servicing strategy than Exchange 2007/2010 and utilises Cumulative Updates (CUs) rather than the Rollup Updates (RU/UR) which were used previously.
+CUs are a complete installation of Exchange 2019 and can be used to install a fresh server or to update a previously installed one.
+Exchange 2013 and 2016 have the same servicing methodology.

 Updates Of Particular Note

 Pipelining support was added to the Restore-RecoverableItems cmdlet to ease administration tasks.

 4547707 Enable piping for Restore-RecoverableItems in Exchange Server 2019

 The Security posture of OWA was updated as per KB 4559446 Changes to Outlook on the web blocked file extensions and MIME types in Exchange Server 2016

 The list below is the file extensions noted as of 16-6-2020:

 - .appref-ms - Windows ClickOnce